 - Ensure the school’s Wi-Fi infrastructure is working well and College Board web pages have been whitelisted so they can be accessed from within your school’s network.

-At the beginning of the school year, your school’s AP coordinator and AP teachers will set up classes in the system, invite students to join, and make sure students have joined their class sections well before exam ordering deadlines.
+In the first weeks of class, your school’s AP coordinator and AP teachers will set up classes in the system, invite students to join, and make sure students have joined their class sections well before exam ordering deadlines.

 - Allot time for AP teachers to learn how to use the system.